(Drug and Alcohol) Responders

 Become a Drug and Alcohol Responder

-Contact your local DACT Connections service to register your interest.
+If you would like to find out more about the training please contact your local DACT Connections service to register your interest.

 028 3832 2714

 There are currently a limited number of places available.
 You may therefore be asked to complete an application form and wait until the next training course becomes available however the Connections team will keep you informed.